liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/12-staging-and-exportimport/08-adapting-to-staged-site-management.markdown

 The current Guestbook app is designed to create a *Main* guestbook on startup to avoid having an empty display when adding it to a page.
-Although this is a convenient perk, it does not translate well to the staged vs. live site paradigm.
+Although this is a convenient perk, it does not translate well to the staged vs. live Site paradigm.
 To follow best practice for production apps leveraging staging, all content should only be added manually through the staged site.
 This forces content to be reviewed without any system-generated surprises.